thehubbard/esa-pyxel/docs/source/references/model_groups/readout_electronics.rst

 This model applies only for the :py:class:`~pyxel.detectors.MKID` detector.

-More information on the underlying physics can be found in :cite:p:`PhysRevB.104.L180506`; or, more in general, on the website :cite:p:`Mazin`.
+The underlying physics of this model is described in :cite:p:`PhysRevB.104.L180506`; more information can be found on the website :cite:p:`Mazin`.

 Example of the configuration file: